 “Prevention is better than cure.”

 Mental health issues like depression usually do not just happen.
-Even though it always seems so.
+Even though it always seem so.
 The effects are mostly from events that would take time to grow until it eventually erupt suddenly like a volcano.

 Our goal therefore should be on taking more preventive measures by being proactive in handling our emotions and any potential trigger to such issues before we become too helpless to act.